Disappearance of Joanne Ratcliffe and Kirste Gordon: Investigation

 Ratcliffe and Gordon were sighted several times in the 90 minutes after leaving their families - once when trying to attract a stray cat, once with other children, and later, apparently distressed and with an unknown man who was carrying Gordon.
 Witnesses, unaware of the kidnapping, assumed the suspect was simply a parent with his children.
 The girls disappeared after the last reported sighting on a bridge near the Adelaide Zoo.
 Another witness, however, later reported seeing them between North Adelaide railway station and Port Road, Thebarton.
 Despite searches, a $5,000 reward, and widespread media attention, the kidnapping quickly became a cold case.

 In 1979, Ratcliffe's father told the Coroners Court of Queensland that his daughter had been to the oval dozens of times, that she would not have left voluntarily, and that she knew how to use a telephone to call an emergency number.
 He said she had not met Gordon before that day, and he did not know her parents.

-On the fortieth anniversary of the case, Ratcliffe's sister Suzie Wilkinson said, "The case has never been officially closed but I would like further investigations into it.
+On the fortieth anniversary of the case, Ratcliffe's sister Suzie Wilkinson spoke to the media.
+She expressed her desire that authorities continue to actively work on her sister's case: "The case has never been officially closed but I would like further investigations into it.
 I want investigations into more recent developments.
 I certainly want a little bit more logic put behind why police have dismissed evidence which has been put before them and why things haven't been followed up.
 We seem to be left in the dark.
 It might be 40 years to them and just another case, but to us it is 40 years of us not getting to watch Jo grow up.
-That's 40 years of not having a daughter, a sister, an aunty."
+That's 40 years of not having a daughter, a sister, an aunty."In 2014, a $1 million reward was offered by the South Australian government.

-In 2014, a $1 million reward was offered by the South Australian government.
+In March 2025, a private search was conducted near Yatina, about 200 km north of Adelaide.
+Police said they had searched the area in 2014, and did not believe there was evidence to justify them searching again.